 However, this is set to change soon as Singapore continues its measures to ease business norms and by promoting education and medical tourism.

 Don’t be surprised if you find some of the top hospitality schools in the world opening their branches in Singapore in future.
 While the occupancy and growth report for Singapore hospitality and tourism industry doesn’t look that great but the future looks bright.
 Have a look at the below chart for details on how the Singapore Hospitality industry has fared and how it is expected to perform.
+(The forecasts are from before the COVID-19 pandemic).

 Singapore is also looking to promote more of medical tourism a well as promoting the Buddhist temples to attract more visitors to the country.